-A major and a minor are offered in Sports Media.
+A minor is offered in Sports Media.

 The Sports Media program allows students to capitalize on two of the greatest strengths of Franklin Pierce University-our sports programs and the Marlin Fitzwater Center for Communication.
-Students will gain experience in all facets of sports communication, from play- calling to marketing, as they prepare themselves for entry-level positions as sports journalists, commentators, PR practitioners, or on-air broadcasters.
+Students will gain experience in all facets of sports communication, from play-calling to marketing, as they prepare themselves for entry-level positions as sports journalists, commentators, PR practitioners, or on-air broadcasters.